 A veterinary technician is trained to assist veterinarians in caring for pets.
 These professionals perform many of the same tasks that a nurse would for a doctor.
 Veterinary technicians have received training, either in accredited programs or on the job.
-Responsibilities vary among clinics, but the basic duties remain the same.
+Responsibilities vary among clinics, but the primary duties remain the same.
 For instance, technicians collect patient samples, perform lab tests, assist during patient exams and dental cleanings, and take x-rays.
 Senior techs also train and mentor other staff members.
 Some technicians work in research facilities or for manufacturers.

 I’ve seen a lot of information about supplements and nutraceuticals.
 How do I know what my pet needs?

-Supplements, and nutraceuticals in particular, are becoming very popular with pet owners.
+Supplements, and nutraceuticals, in particular, are becoming very popular with pet owners.
 Your veterinarian can help you weed out confusing and conflicting information and advise you on any supplements your pet might benefit from.

 Which pet food should I feed my dog/cat?

-The answer is different for each pet, although many commercially available foods are fine to feed healthy dogs and cats.
+The answer is different for each pet, although many commercially available foods are okay to feed healthy dogs and cats.
 You can look for a nutritional adequacy statement from the Association of American Feed Control Officials (AAFCO), as well as the words “complete and balanced.”
-Pets’ nutritional needs do change, depending on their life stage and health.
+Pets’ dietary needs do change, depending on their life stage and health.
 Your veterinarian can recommend a pet food, as well as give you advice on deciphering ingredient lists and determining how much to feed your pet.

 I recently lost my pet, and I’m having trouble dealing with the loss.
 Where can I find help?

 Losing a pet can be extremely upsetting and hard to move beyond.
 We have such a close bond with our pets, so letting go is never easy.
-Many veterinary hospitals offer grief counseling, as do some veterinary colleges and professional organizations.
+Many veterinary hospitals offer grief counselling, as do some veterinary colleges and professional organizations.
 You can contact your veterinary hospital to find out who they recommend to help you through this sad transition.